mran209/mran209/README.md

  Hi, I’m Monica 👋

-- 🔭 I’m currently working on some cool😎 projects.
-- 📫 How to reach me:
-- ⚡ Fun fact: I studied French and German in college.
-I grew up bilingual, Spanish and English. 🌎

 🤔 About
 Working On : Cool Web Development Projects 💻
 Learning : Full-Stack ⚡ | Open-Source 🔥